Klrfl/personal-site/src/content/journal/i-went-to-fight-with-an-html-input-field.md

 But then an error came out.
 The `is_deleted` was not there.
 I swear, I tried to `var_dump ` the `$key` from `$images` and all it showed was the image `id` key.
 Why would the hidden field show up, but the checkbox which is not hidden or disabled, not?
+Uhhh this is the worst feeling ever you will encounter when writing code.
 I went semi crazy over this.

 After like an hour or two with fruitless debugging, I tried checking one of the images.
 And oh my God it showed up.

-Turns out that if a checkbox isn't checked, it will not show up on the backend.
-Only when it is toggled on, then it shows up.
+Turns out that if a checkbox **isn't checked**, it will not show up on the backend.
+Only when it is toggled **on**, then it shows up.

 I hope this post saves another beginner like me from wasting countless hours from debugging... haha